JoelleLafond/JoelleLafond.github.io/_pages/2_Research.md

   overlay_color: "#000"
   overlay_filter: "0.3"
   overlay_image: /assets/images/banner13.jpg
-excerpt: '<p class="excerpt-post"> Sexual & Asexual Reproduction, Sexual Conflicts and Chromosome Evolution </p>'
+excerpt: '<p class="excerpt-post"> Sexual/Asexual Reproduction & Sex Chromosomes Evolution </p>'
 ---

 <h1> Postdoctoral Research </h1>

-<p align="justify"> I started my first postdoctoal experience in the lab of <a href="https://www.zoology.ubc.ca/mank-lab/">Dr. Judith Mank</a> (University of British Columbia) as of January 2024.
+<p align="justify"> I started my first postdoctoal experience in the lab of <a href="https://www.zoology.ubc.ca/mank-lab/">Dr. Judith Mank</a> (University of British Columbia) as of June 2024.
 My aim in this lab is to investigate sex chromosomes evolution, namely in the light of sexual conflicts.
 Stay tuned for more exciting research!
 </p>